microsoft/aitour26-LTG153-automate-model-selection-and-ai-app-design-with-azure-ai-foundry/src/README.md

 The repository is instrumented with a `devcontainer.json` that when activated gives you a prebuilt environment with all dependencies installed.

 1. [Create a codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=1045171010&skip_quickstart=true) with one click.
 Wait till it loads in new tab.
+1. Setup local environment variables [as described earlier](#21-model-deployments-live-demo).
 1. You see an active VS Code terminal.
-Split to get 2 terminals.
+Split it to get 2 terminals.
 1. **Run Backend Application** in window 1
     ```
     cd src && python app.py